 Recently, many are aware of the death of singer Chester Bennington, who committed suicide this past month.
-From heartfelt social media posts, to concerts dedicated in his name, the loss of the singer impacted the music world majorly.
+From heartfelt social media posts to concerts dedicated in his name, the loss of the singer impacted the music world majorly.

-According to American Psychological Association, 2% of all deaths in the United States are due to suicides.
+According to the American Psychological Association, 2% of all deaths in the United States are due to suicides.
 It’s an epidemic that continuously causes severe pain, not only to the families and friends who are impacted but to the individual who got to that point in life where that was their only option.
 Suicide is not some instantaneous decision.
 Nor is it some completely random alteration to an individual’s brain.
-No, it’s a slow gradual climb of acceptance, usually dictated by an individual’s social community, environmental factors, and other extreme stressors.
+No, it’s a slow gradual climb of acceptance, usually dictated by an individual’s social community, environmental factors, workplace stress, and other extreme stressors.
 Furthermore, the American Psychological Association also explains how an unhealthy increase use of alcohol and drugs are contributor signs of mental illness and suicide.